How To Keep Food Fresh and Cut Back on Waste After Losing Power, According to an Expert

 Alas, there is a considerable chance that you might soon lose power yourself—and risk losing everything you have stocked up in your fridge and freezer—at any time of year, but particularly in times of drastic weather (i.e. sweltering heat in peak summertime, hurricane season, and mid-winter storms).

 So, what can you do if this happens to you to minimize how much you have to toss?
 For starters, keep the settings cool in general.
-“You want your refrigerator below 40 degrees, and freezer at or below 0 degrees before losing power,” says Kelly Jones, RD, a dietitian and food safety expert who taught food safety at Bucks County Community College in PA for nearly 10 years.
+“You want your refrigerator below 40°F, and freezer at or below 0°F before losing power,” says Kelly Jones, RD, a dietitian and food safety expert.

 If you anticipate power going out (say you get notified of blackouts or know a storm is on the way), you can adjust your settings so that the fridge and freezer are a few degrees cooler than normal.

 But once the power goes out, you're up against the clock to ensure that your food stays fresh.
 Here's what to know about food safety during a power outage—and how to mitigate the worst of the impact.

 Food safety during a power outage: Your expert-approved guide

 The "temperature danger zone" for food begins above 40°F and goes up to 140°F. This range indicates when bacteria and other microbes are able to quickly multiply and may release toxins into your food.
 Thus, refrigerated food should be discarded after a maximum of four hours without power, says Jones.
 You get a little more time in the freezer, though.
 “Food will last in a half-full freezer roughly 24 hours and in a full freezer, 48 hours,” she says.